JHaller27/JQL/README.md

 Usages denoted with `<expression>` must always be some other operation.
 Usages that may be either a literal or an expression are denoted like `<param|expr>` (i.e. "literal parameter or expression").

-Additionally, in general, numbers are compared directly, strings are compared case-insensitive-alphabetically.
+Additionally, in general, numbers are compared directly, strings are compared alphabetically.

 **Example**